-We are pleased to announce the availability of up to twenty scholarships for instrumental and choral musicians.
+We are pleased to announce the availability of scholarships for instrumental or choral musicians in support of our large ensembles on campus.
+These scholarships are for full-time entering freshmen who display strong musical talent and start at $2,500/year (the scholarships are renewable).
 You do not need to be a music major to receive a scholarship.
-The scholarships are renewable.
-Scholarship recipients will be obliged to perform with certain instrumental ensembles; at least five scholarships will be granted to students who play with the Pep Band.
-Other scholarships may be granted to students who participate in other large ensembles, which include the Orchestra, Wind Ensemble, Jazz Band, Choral Society, and Chamber Singers.
-Even if you are an extremely talented musician, we can only award scholarships to students who are able to participate in these standard large ensembles.
+Scholarship recipients will be obliged to perform in one of our large instrumental performing ensembles, which include the Pep Band, Orchestra, Wind Ensemble and Choral Society, and Chamber Singers.
+Even if you are an extremely talented musician, we can only award scholarships to students who are able to participate in these large ensembles.

 EVERYONE interested in auditioning must first prepare a video audition.
 If you are competitive for a scholarship, we may ask to see you in person, or to do a second round by Skype/FaceTime if you’re not available when we are.
 Students should prepare two excerpts in contrasting styles.
 Each excerpt should be no longer than two minutes in length.
 You do not need to play scales.
 Audition videos will be reviewed by Professors Allen Feinstein, NU’s Director of Bands, and John Leonard, NU’s Assistant Director of Bands.
 In the case of Choral auditions, Prof. Joshua Jacobson will also view them.
 And in the case of String auditions, Prof. Evan Bennett will review them.